 One of my favorite chia seed recipes are these No-Bake Chocolate Energy Balls.
 They taste like dessert, are so good for you, and kids love them!

-How to make chia seed pudding with almond milk
+How to make paleo chia seed pudding with almond milk

 Chia pudding is one of my favorite things to make because it’s so dang easy, and so dang healthy.

-To make this almond chia pudding, you’re simply going to combine all of your ingredients in a jar and stir.
+To make this paleo chia seed pudding, you’re simply going to combine all of your ingredients in a jar and stir.

 Then, stick it in the fridge overnight.
 When you wake up in the morning?
 Chia pudding.